Printing & Publishing

 Frederick Raine, a German from a family in Westphalia, Germany, landed in Baltimore (1840) after working as an apprentice in a newspaper office in Münster.
 His father’s ancestors were English.
 His mother’s German.
 His father came to the U.S. prior to his son and revived his former business of publisher here, publishing, Die Geschäftige Martha (a religious paper) and the Der Demokratische Whig.
 He received an education in his native town and his first instruction in journalism from his Uncle Frederick Wundermann.
 He was apprenticed to the publishing and printing house at the age of fourteen.
 He acquired knowledge of the newspaper business while working as assistant editor of the Westphälische Zeitung, using his leisure to study ancient and modern languages.
 The apprenticeship ended in 1840, when Raine joined his father in Baltimore.

 In 1841 he established and began printing ‘Der Deutsche Correspondent’, a weekly German-language newspaper that grew from the initial eight subscribers to a daily circulation (circulation of about 15,000 during the 1880s and 1890s).
 It was the first German newspaper to make foreign and domestic news its focal point.
 The publication included in full German language important official documents, municipal, State or national.
-It lasted longer than any of the other German newspapers in Maryland, being suspended by his niece Annie in 1918.
+It lasted longer than any of the other German newspapers in Maryland, being suspended by his niece Annie and printing their last edition on April 28, 1918.
 (Dieter Cunz-The Maryland Germans: A History, published in 1948) Two other publications in the German language continued but with great difficulty after WWII.
-The last version closed in 1978
+The last version, the Baltimore Correspondent was printed in 1976, making that paper the nation's second-oldest German language newspaper.

 It is said that he was so passionate and committed to the German-American community, he was instrumental in having the German language being introduced as a subject in the city schools.